Quantile Vector Autoregression without Crossing: Quantile VAR without Crossing

 for $\tau \in (0,1)$, where $\mathcal F_t = \sigma\{Y_s : s \le t\}$ is the information set available at time $t$, and $\theta_{0i}$ and $\theta_{li}^{(j)}$ denote unknown functions to be estimated, for $l,i \in [n]$ and $j \in [p]$.

-Similar to \cite{koenker2006quantile}, given the previous outcomes $Y_{t-1}, Y_{t-2}, \ldots$, we can characterize the data generating process (DGP) of $Y_t$ at each $t$ via a random-coefficient specification by introducing an $n$-dimensional uniform rank variable $\bm{U}_t = (U_{1t}, \ldots, U_{nt})$ in place of $\tau$ in \eqref{eq:model}.
+Similar to \cite{koenker2006quantile}, we can characterize the data generating process (DGP) of $Y_t$ at each $t$ via a random-coefficient specification by introducing an $n$-dimensional uniform rank variable $\bm{U}_t = (U_{1t}, \ldots, U_{nt})$ in place of $\tau$ in \eqref{eq:model}.
 That is, the DGP for the $i$-th time series $y_{it}$ can be expressed as

 where $\mu_i \coloneqq \mathbb E [\theta_{0i}(\text{Uniform}[0,1])]$ and $\varepsilon_{it} \coloneqq \theta_{0i}(U_{it}) - \mu_i$.
 Here, $\varepsilon_{it}$ is interpreted as the innovation error term.
 The randomness of each $y_{it}$ is due to the randomness from all of $\bm U_t$, $\bm U_{t-1}$, $\ldots$.
 For the stochastic process $\bm U_t$, we impose the following assumption.